RaziqaA/RaziqaA/README.md

 - 👯 I’m looking to collaborate on innovative real time web development projects

-- 🤝If you require assistance with frontend development projects,please feel free to reach out to me.
+- 🤝If you require assistance with development projects,please feel free to reach out to me.
 I am available to help with your development needs and would be delighted to collaborate on your next project.

 - 👨‍💻 All of my projects are available at [https://github.com/RaziqaA](https://github.com/RaziqaA)